NobreHD/NobreHD/README.md

 <h2> About Me</h2>

-- 🔭 I’m currently working on some randoms project
+- 🔭 I’m currently working on some randoms projects

 - 🌱 I’m currently learning JavaFX